Investor Opportunities

 Studio Session

-Marketing was tasked with ‘A) Advise agents to educate their clients about property search capabilities’.
-Marketing focused on culture change and created actions that facilitated driven conversations between clients and agents.
-Product was tasked with “B) Expand property search functionalities through a dedicated App.” which is the focus of this case study.
-The following activities were conducted within the Product team and reflect how we developed this idea through its execution while maintaining a human-centered design process.
+Marketing was tasked with advising agents to educate their clients about property search capabilities, focusing on culture change and enabling more informed conversations between clients and agents.
+Meanwhile, the Product team was tasked with expanding property search functionalities through a dedicated app—the focus of this case study.
+The activities outlined below detail how our team developed this concept from ideation to execution, while maintaining a human-centered design approach throughout the process.

 User flow